yezooz/epicglue/README.md

 WORK IN PROGRESS
 =

-EpicGlue is your personal, independent platform for storing different kind of data.
+EpicGlue is your personal, independent and transparent data platform.